United States Army Armor School: Dismounted C-IED Tactics Master Trainer Course

-The Dismounted Counter-Improvised Explosive devices (C-IED) Tactics Master Trainer (DCT-MT) Course is a two-week course teaching Master Trainers (MT) the foundation to become an subject matter expert in C-IED tactics.
+The Dismounted Counter-Improvised Explosive devices (C-IED) Tactics Master Trainer (DCT-MT) Course is a two-week course teaching Master Trainers (MT) the foundations to become a subject matter expert in C-IED tactics.
 The MT will apply knowledge to assist leaders with C-IED training, planning, executing, and supervising at company and battalion level.
 The MT will advise unit leaders and personnel about IED threats; recommend enablers to mitigate IED threats; incorporate C-IED TTPs into the unit training plan; conduct a company level C-IED training program.

 Tank Commander's Course

 The Tank Commander's Course (TCC) focuses on technical rather than tactical instruction.
 The instruction includes crew stations and duties, tank maintenance, unit gunnery management, bore sighting, armor accuracy checks, plumb and synchronization, tank ammunition and weapons, screening, and tank gunnery.
 Students are trained using conventional training methods, stand-alone training devices, and simulators.
 The course is a gunnery systems intensive functional course that trains the soldier to function as an M1A1 or M1A2 SEP tank commander.